ArduPilot/ardupilot_wiki/common/source/docs/common-pixhawk-and-px4-compatible-rc-transmitter-and-receiver-systems.rst

 ===============================

-A `PPM Encoder <http://store.jdrones.com/pixhawk_px4_paparazzi_ppm_encoder_v2_p/eleppmenc20.htm>`__ will allow you to use any Conventional RC receiver.
+A `PPM Encoder <http://store.jdrones.com/pixhawk_px4_paparazzi_ppm_encoder_v2_p/eleppmenc20.htm>`__ will allow you to use any conventional RC receiver.
 Both the new and previous versions of the *3DR PPM-Sum encoder* (the linked encoder is compatible) are shown
 below: